airbus-seclab/android_emuroot/README.md

 ### Working environment

-To work well, Android_Emuroot communicates with:
+Android_Emuroot needs to interact with both:

 * the ADB server of to get information from the emulated device and spawn shells inside
 * the GDB server of QEMU to get information about the memory layout of the emulated device and patch values in memory